So long, minibar: How the coronavirus will change hotel stays

 Dev said he sees a silver lining to the dark cloud COVID-19 has brought to a battered hotel industry, in which many properties have been forced to temporarily close and furlough thousands of employees.

-The biggest adjustment to hotel culture in coming months, Tauscher predicts, will be for hotel workers, who are by nature “people pleasers.”
+The biggest adjustment to hotel culture in coming months, Tauscher predicted, will be for hotel workers, who are by nature "people pleasers."

 Now, he anticipates a hotel experience that's far less hands-on.